latextemplates/IEEE/README.md

     [compsocconf].
 ```

-Instead of [paper-conference-compsoc.pdf](https://latextemplates.github.io/IEEE/paper-conference-compsoc.pdf), you get [paper-conference.pdf](https://latextemplates.github.io/IEEE/paper-conference.pdf).
+When using the 2007 version or the most recent version with `compsocconf`, you'll get [paper-conference.pdf](https://latextemplates.github.io/IEEE/paper-conference.pdf) instead of [paper-conference-compsoc.pdf](https://latextemplates.github.io/IEEE/paper-conference-compsoc.pdf).
 That differs significantly in the style used for section headings.

-All in all, that distributions are roughly equivalent to `\documentclass[conference]{IEEEtran}`, which **does not comply** with IEEE's rules for computer science conferences.
+All in all, that distributions are roughly equivalent to `\documentclass[conference]{IEEEtran}` (and version V1.8b), which **does not comply** with IEEE's rules for computer science conferences.

 **Double check with your conference whether you have to use `compsoc` or not.**